44-563-Web-Apps-F22/44563-webapps-assignment-6-s555675/README.md

 # WebApps-F22-Assignment-6
-Assignment introduction to Java Script and DOM
+Assignment introduction to Java Script and DOM2